Learn How to Build Muscle Naturally at Home

 6. Lateral Raises

-How to perform lateral raises?
+How do you perform lateral raises?

 Chapter 3: How Can Yoga Help Build Muscles?

-1. Tree Pose (Vrikshasana)
+1. Tree Position (Vrikshasana)

-How to perform Vrikshasana?
+How do you perform Vrikshasana?

 2. Cobra Pose (Bhujangasana)